Lara Macgregor

-Lara Macgregor is an actor, director, dramaturg, photographer and performance coach in New Zealand.
+Lara Macgregor is an actress, director, dramaturg, photographer and performance coach in New Zealand.

 Education

 Macgregor studied acting in New York City with Uta Hagen, Anthony Abeson and Tony Greco and subsequently worked for ten years as an actor in the U.S.

 She holds a Post-Graduate Diploma in Directing from The National Institute of Dramatic Art (NIDA) in Sydney and has directed over 40 productions throughout America, Australia and New Zealand.

+Career

-Directing career
+Directing

 In 2009, Macgregor was appointed Associate Artistic Director at the Court Theatre in Christchurch, New Zealand.
 She directed a number of plays at The Forge, as the Court's studio theatre was known for a time, including (in 2009) Dave Armstrong's The Tutor (a New Zealand comedy, and the first production at The Forge)' and Dean Parker's The Perfumed Garden (2010).

 In 2010, she was appointed Artistic Director at the Fortune Theatre in Dunedin, a position she held until late 2015.
 Since that year, she has worked as a freelance director at the Court Theatre, and for Wow!
 Productions in Dunedin, for whom she directed Annie Baker's Pulitzer prize-winning play The Flick.

 Macgregor's productions at the Fortune Theatre include: